geoxdoug/clean_UCI_HAR_Data/codebook.md

 <strong>1) Processing:</strong>

-1.A - Merges the measurement data of both the test and train data set.
+1.A - Merges the measurement data of both the test and train data set.</br></br>
 1.B - Adds the variable 'subject' to both the test and train data sets.
 1.C - Addes the variable 'activity' to both the test and train data sets.
 1.D - Keeps onnly variables that are mean or standard deviations